 Harriet Eyley was a second study pianist at the Birmingham Junior Conservatoire and remains thankful for past and present support including The Countess of Munster, Josephine Baker and Drake Calleja Trusts and Help Musicians UK.

-Harriet Eyley is a Welsh National Opera Associate Artist and her programme is supported by the WNO Sir John Moores Award and the WNO Chris Ball Bursary.
+Harriet Eyley was a Welsh National Opera Associate Artist between 2018 / 2020, her programme supported by the WNO Sir John Moores Award and the WNO Chris Ball Bursary.
 During 2018 / 2019, she sang Norina Don Pasquale and Oscar Un ballo in maschera, as well as appearing in a series of concerts with the orchestra, A Night in Vienna.
 She also appeared in Lucy Worsley’s Queen Victoria’s Music for BBC 2.

-Engagements during 2019 / 2020 include Frasquita Carmen and Barbarina Le nozze di Figaro for Welsh National Opera, Amore Paride ed Elena for Bampton Classical Opera, Beethoven: The 1808 Concert with BBC National Orchestra of Wales, Four Seasons by Candlelight for Raymond Gubbay Ltd and New Year Gala concerts with the Scottish Chamber Orchestra.
+Engagements during 2019 / 2020 included Frasquita Carmen and Barbarina Le nozze di Figaro for Welsh National Opera, Beethoven: The 1808 Concert with BBC National Orchestra of Wales, Four Seasons by Candlelight for Raymond Gubbay Ltd and New Year Gala concerts with the Scottish Chamber Orchestra.